-Nitrile gloves are a synthetic that is very strong and durable and resist the harsh environment of most solvents, engine oils and grease, transmission fluids, brake fluids, and many other harsh chemicals a mechanic comes in contact with daily.
+Nitrile gloves are a synthetic that is very strong and durable and resist the harsh environment of most solvents, engine oils and grease, transmission fluids, brake fluids, and many other harsh chemicals a classic car mechanic comes in contact with daily.
 Latex gloves are the popular choice of dentists and physicians but many chemicals will dissolve them in just a minute or two and then, instead of protecting your skin, they trap chemicals against your skin.
 And non-disposable rubber gloves simply don't offer the feel you need for working with small bolts, screws, etc.

 When you choose gloves, you will want to make sure you check for the mil thickness.
 Anything less than 5 mil thick will rip and tear easily and even 5 mil is marginal for prolonged use.
 6 mil is a good compromise between excellent feel and tear-resistance and are probably the best choice for working on vehicles.
 And if you're in an environment where the chemicals run a good chance of contact further up your arm, there are gloves with 12 inch cuffs for more protection (in general, the 5 and 6 mil gloves will have a 9 inch cuff).
 You can go thicker for higher-risk applications (10 mil, 13 mil, or even 15 mil) but keep in mind that the thicker the material, the less feel you're going to have.